 WoE evaluation is the process of evaluating one or more lines of evidence and integrating the results, considering the strengths and weaknesses of the evidence, to reach a justifiable conclusion.
 For each hazard endpoint, a WoE evaluation of the data (i.e., considering all available information characterizing a property or toxicological endpoint, including the quality and consistency of in silico, in vitro, in vivo, and human data) was conducted that considered data for the most relevant forms of copper.

-Using a read-across approach, experimental data were extrapolated from copper forms and compounds to reach hazard conclusions for the forms of copper metal assessed in the report, when necessary.
+Using a read-across approach, experimental data for copper forms and compounds were extrapolated to reach hazard conclusions for the forms of copper metal assessed in the report, when necessary.

 Expert judgment was often also required for interpreting the various datasets available for the assessed copper compounds, based on prior experience with certain test methods, chemical classes, or quantitative analysis procedures.